lordnull/rec2json/README.md

 * Seed json -> record conversion with a record.
 * Nested json -> record and record -> json conversions for other records that have been compiled using rec2json.
+* Generated module has accessor functions for fields and field_names for list of fields in the record.

 ## Compiling